guevarr2/SampleProjects/Scrabble/README.md

 ### Running
 Clone the repo and open "Scrabble.sln" using Visual Studio
 ### Lessons Learned
-I learned how to use F# to find words in a dictionary.
-I became more familiar with how functional programming languages work.
+- Use F# to find words in a dictionary.
+- Familiarize with how functional programming languages work.
-And I also learned how to create recursive functinos that won't overflow the stack.
-In addition, I learned how to use Visual Studio to create a GUI in C#.
+- Create "safe" recursive functions that won't overflow the stack.
+- Use C# to create a GUI using Visual Studio
 ## Author
 Aaron Guevarra
 ### Developed Using